iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 •Formal Education: Math, Physical and Biological Sciences, Electronics and Communication Engineering.
 Apart from these, I explore other academic disciplines.
 I have exposure to most of them.

-Personality: High Achiever, Analytical, Self-directed, Individualist!.
+Personality: High Achiever, Analytical, Self-directed, Individualist, entrepreneurial personality!.
 Friends and colleagues often describe my communication style as precise and exact, reflecting my analytical and structured approach to problem-solving.
+Avid reader therfore be careful!🧐

 ---------------------------------------------------------------------
 Most recent Co-curricular & Scholastic Achievements